 Field-hunting tip

-Look in oxidized zones of uranium deposits country — that is the host setting where renardite typically forms.
+Look in oxidized zones of uranium deposits country, the host setting where renardite typically forms.
 If you start seeing torbernite, autunite, uraninite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, fan-like aggregates habit, so train your eye for that shape before scanning the outcrop.